idiazroncero/eleventy-netlify-boilerplate/README.md

 Netlify provides support for [large media](https://www.netlify.com/docs/large-media/) using git lfs.

+You can use the above mentioned `{{ picture }}` and `{{ image }}` filters safely: they will output queried URL's using Netlify's large media instead.
+This way, you can safely switch between lfs and non-lfs without having to rewrite your codebase.

 ## Commands

 `yarn build` triggers a complete build of all the static and compiled assets.

-`yarn build:noimg` does the same, but without images.
-This is useful if you are hosting lots of images, can't allow the lengthy image build process and/or use a third-party solution (like Git LFS, Cloudinary, Uploadcare, etc).
+It will look at the `lfs` value of `images.config.js` to decide wether to perform image conversions.

 `yarn watch` starts the watch process for both Eleventy and sass.